 d.
 Conforms to all applicable land use ordinances or has properly received a variance from the requirements of an otherwise conflicting and applicable land use ordinance.

-2. The Sketch Plan or Record of Survey has been reviewed by the Zoning Administrator, Building Official and/or Recorder and they have given recommendation to the Planning Commission that the proposed development qualifies as a Minor-Lot Subdivision as set forth herein.
+2. The Record of Survey has been reviewed by the Zoning Administrator, Building Official and/or Recorder and they have given recommendation to the Planning Commission that the proposed development qualifies as a Minor-Lot Subdivision as set forth herein.

-3. The property is being subdivided into five (5) or less building lots that all front a dedicated Town street or road.
+3. The property is being subdivided into five (5) or fewer building lots that all front a dedicated Town street or road.

 4. Each new lot created meets, or will meet with an appropriate zone change in conjunction with the proposed subdivision, the requirements of the Hatch Town Zoning Ordinance.